No products in the cart.

 When it comes to the point of making the decision to own a guitar, there is nothing more strenuous than choosing which guitar to buy.
 Most people get stuck hovering between electric guitars or acoustic guitars, and some get stuck on which brand to settle for.
 What should you consider when buying a guitar and what brand should you consider based on your budget?
 These questions are some of the reasons why most people get confused when trying to buy their first guitar.
 Most people do not want to make mistakes and many others do not know what kinds of guitars fit their budget.
 Here are a few factors to consider:

-Some of the best acoustic electric guitar for beginners include:
+Some of the best acoustic-electric guitars for beginners include:

 - The Epiphone Dove Pro Acoustic-Electric Guitar comes with a comfortable neck and produces a full and rich sound.
 This guitar comes fitted with the Fishman Sonicore pickup system and this system accurately produces the same acoustic tone when the guitar is plugged into a public address system or amplifier and played alongside other instruments.